2533245542/2533245542.github.io/_posts/2016-09-11-gevers-data.md

-In this post I will be applying machine/deep learning methods to one a dataset from one of the largest Inflammatory bowel disease (IBD) microbiome study in humans.
+In this post I will be applying machine/deep learning methods to a dataset from one of the largest Inflammatory bowel disease (IBD) microbiome study in humans.

 <figure>